Clemapfel/mousetrap/docs/05_events.md

 + `<Alt><Control><Shift>` is **not** a shortcut, because it does not contain a non-modifier
 + `<Control>xy` (that is the `X` key *and* the `Y` key) is **not** a shortcut, because it contains more than one non-modifier key

-Shortcuts are represented as a strings which has a specific syntax.
-As seen above each modifier is enclosed in `<``>`.
+Shortcuts are represented as strings which has a specific syntax.
+As seen above, each modifier is enclosed in `<``>`.
 After the group of modifiers, the non-modifier keys identifier is placed after the last modifiers `>` (if there is one).
 Some more examples:

 + "Control + C" is `<Control>c`
 + "Alt + LeftArrow" is written as `<Alt>Left` (sic, `L` is capitalized)